Anonymous HIV Testing

 Following a high risk exposure to HIV, test as soon as possible if you have symptoms (fever, swollen lymph nodes, night sweats, weight loss, rash, oral yeast infection).

-If you have no symptoms, get tested 3 weeks after you engaged in the high risk activity.
+If you have no symptoms, get tested 3 weeks after you engage in the high risk activity.
 This is recommended because of the window period for HIV testing.

 If you have engaged in multiple high risk activities, time your tests based on the date of your most recent high risk encounter.